fyne-io/tools/README.md

-       package, p       Packages an application for distribution release, r       Prepares an application for public distribution install, get, i  Packages and installs an application serve, s         Package an application using WebAssembly and expose it via a web server translate, t     Scans for new translation strings version, v       Shows version information for fyne bundle           Embeds static content into your go application
+       package, p       Packages an application for distribution release, r       Prepares an application for public distribution install, get, i  Packages and installs an application serve, s         Packages an application using WebAssembly and exposes it via a web server translate, t     Scans for new translation strings version, v       Shows version information for fyne bundle           Embeds static content into your go application